 Give your home a thorough checkup to identify any issues that might contribute to future mold growth.
 Correct any problems as soon as possible.
 If you’re not sure how to make the necessary repairs, hire a professional to assist you.
 It will be well worth the cost because you’ll save so much money in health care, home repair, and mold removal expenses down the road.

 - Window frames – check around all window frames to make sure they seal tightly and no water seeps in.

 - Sinks, toilets, and tubs – check under and around all sinks, toilets, and tubs for any leaking water.
 Install water leak sensors in these areas to alert you early to any leaks.

 - Hot water heaters – check around your hot water heater for any leaking water.
 This is another good place to install a water leak sensor.

 - Roofs – examine your ceilings for signs of a leaky roof.
 Sometimes you can’t see signs of leakage from inside the house, though, until the problem has gotten pretty bad.
 If you’re not sure how to inspect your roof, hire a professional to get up on the roof and inspect it for you.
 Here is more information on how to deal with a ceiling water leak or a skylight leak.

 - Bathrooms – check for adequate ventilation, especially when showering.
 If the room gets really steamy when you shower, turn on an exhaust fan or open a window a little.
+Leave the fan on or window open for 30 minutes afterward to help remove the moisture and humidity.
 If you don’t have an exhaust fan in the bathroom, you may need to install one.
 Here is more information on preventing bathroom mold.